rayolop20/TFG-Dimensions/README.md

 ## Install
 **Alpha**
-- Download the alpha version from the releases section on Github: https://github.com/rayolop20/TFG-Dimensions/releases
+- Download The version from the releases section on Github: https://github.com/rayolop20/TFG-Dimensions/releases
+- Press on .rar and the game will start downloading in .rar
-- Unpack .Zip and Execute TFG-Dimensions-Game.exe
+- Unpack .rar and Execute TFG-Dimensions-Game.exe